weaq/basicAPI/README.md

 # basicAPI
-basic from make API with python and flask
+basic API with python and flask